 - Grease baking sheet or pan with the coconut oil.
 Place all the vegetables in the pan and add the salt, black pepper, turmeric powder, onion powder, and coriander.
 Toss well, evenly coating the vegetables with the spices and coconut oil.
 You can add more oil if the vegetable seem dry.

 - Spread the vegetables evenly on the baking sheet or pan.
 (It might defeat the purpose of roasting, but I don’t use multiple baking sheets for my oven-roasted vegetables.
 Instead, I layer them on each other in the baking pan and stir the vegetables a few times while they roast to ensure that they all bake well and don’t burn on the top.)

-- Bake for 40-45 minutes until all the vegetables are tender and lightly browned.
+- Bake for 40-45 minutes or until all the vegetables are tender and lightly browned.